hipe/tmx/lib/skylab/git-viz/doc/issues/017-the-fixtures-building-narrative.md

 and that name has already been taken, then we should either use that existnig function or rename both of them! maybe this is why C has remained so popular all of these decades.

+## #pain-with-regexen-in-find

+our manpage for `find` (from BSD, february 2008) explains an `-E` options, yet the `find` on our system (whatever it is) supports no such option.
+(and apparently the regex engine it uses is not of the extended variety - there appears to be no support for the "kleene-plus" postfix operator '+' on my `find`). the topic regex works on our system without the `-E` flag, but if this ever causes pain we should switch to ruby for this, if for no other reason than to reduce the number of dependencies.